 Assets held for resale represent properties obtained as a result of forfeiture, purchased by or donated to the Corporation.
 These properties are valued based upon the County Auditor's Evaluation, the purchase price plus any costs of maintenance, rehabilitation, or demolition of homes on the properties.
-The Corporation holds the properties until the home is either sold to a new homeowner, sold to an individual who will rehabilitate the home, or the home on the property is demolished.
-Some properties that have had the residential structures demolished have subsequently been transferred to the Corporation.
+The Corporation holds the properties until the property is either sold for ownership, sold for rehabilitation purposes, donated, or the structure on the property is demolished prior to disposition.
+Some properties that have had the commercial and residential structures demolished have subsequently been transferred to the Corporation.
 These vacant parcels may be aggregated with contiguous parcels for green space projects, future residential or commercial development or sold to new or adjacent property owners.